ssf1nx/RHH-Ports/README.md

 </div>

 ## Port Installation
-You can use the [https://jeodc.github.io/RHH-Ports](https://jeodc.github.io/RHH-Ports/) website frontend to download specific ports.
-Clicking the blue Download button on a port will download a zip archive of the port, which you can then copy to `PortMaster/autoinstall` folder.
+You can use the [https://jeodc.github.io/RHH-Ports](https://jeodc.github.io/RHH-Ports/) website frontend to download specific ports, or use the [Pharos App](https://github.com/JeodC/Pharos) on your retro handheld.

+If you use the website frontend, Clicking the blue Download button on a port will download a zip archive of the port, which you can then copy to `PortMaster/autoinstall` folder.

-Once copied, running the PortMaster application will install the port for you including cover art and gamelist.xml metadata.
+If you use Pharos, autoinstall is performed for you.

 You should use the **BETA** branch of the PortMaster application to ensure you have all the included tools (e.g. 7zzs).